 · Yes, samples can be cryopreserved and shipped to MicroSort® labs for sorting and/or shipped from the MicroSort® labs once they are sorted and cryopreserved (Recommended just for IVF with/without ICSI cycles).

-· Cryopreservation and thawing does reduce the number of viable sperm cells available for sorting, it is recommended to cryopreserve multiple ejaculates to give a total of at least 200 million TMC.
+· Cryopreservation and thawing do reduce the number of viable sperm cells available for sorting, and it is recommended to cryopreserve multiple ejaculates to give a total of at least 200 million TMC.
 In some cases, the patient may choose to travel to MicroSort® lab to produce a fresh specimen instead of cryopreserving multiple ejaculates.

 · Depending on the quality of the initial sample, the sorted sample is cryopreserved multiple vials, when possible, according to the previous arrangement made with the clinic or physician collaborating with MicroSort® lab.

-During the cryopreservation and thawing process an average of 50 to 60% of cells will not survive and there can be a lower progression post thaw; only IVF with/without ICSI procedures are recommended for the use of cryopreserved sperm.
+During the cryopreservation and thawing process, an average of 50 to 60% of cells will not survive, and there can be a lower progression post-thaw; only IVF with/without ICSI procedures are recommended for the use of cryopreserved sperm.

 · Yes, donor sperm may be used for any treatment along with MicroSort®.

-· Because of the high quality of donor sperm, and the high freezing and thawing proven capacity of the cells; the donor sperm may be used for IUI.
+· Because of the high quality of donor sperm and the high freezing and thawing proven capacity of the cells, the donor sperm may be used for IUI.

 There are two ways of determining how MicroSort® is effective at increasing the percentages of desired sperm cells.

 1. Measuring the percentage of X and Y bearing sperm in a small unused portion of the sorted sample.
 A DNA analysis method called FISH (Fluorescence In Situ Hybridization) uses DNA probes that specifically attach to either the X or Y chromosome in sperm.
-X bearing sperm emits a red/pink color and Y-bearing sperm emits a green color.
-The cells can be identified and counted under a microscope, to obtain a percentage of purity.
-Currently MicroSort® offers an average purity of 91% X sort and 80% for Y sort.
+X bearing sperm emits a red/pink color, and Y-bearing sperm emits a green color.
+The cells can be identified and counted under a microscope to obtain a percentage of purity.
+Currently, MicroSort® offers an average purity of 91% X sort and 80% for Y sort.

 2. Determining the percentage of the children of the desired gender that have been born using MicroSort®.
 The success rate is 93% for females (X sorts) and 82% for boys (Y sorts).